iobuild/io_ask/README.md

 The exact same format can be used to redefine an existing method.

-## We currently have support for the following languages:
+## Currently support the following languages:

 * Chinese (Simplified, zh-CN)